Bltgn/DF-succubus/succubus-prod/succubus-readme.txt

 # Succubus Dungeon #

 Succubus Dungeon is a mod for vanilla and Masterwork Dwarf Fortress featuring a new evil civ.
+It is developed one feature at a time and new features is added regularly.

 # Features #
 * A new race.